amrdraz/java-code-runner/Readme.md

 ###Things left to do

-Handle the case of infinit loops
-Look inot runing the java server as a docker container
+Look inot runing the java server as a docker container for security